Get your hands dirty! Trade Training at EIT

 During the programme you will be able to achieve skills that count towards the NZ Certificate in Carpentry [Level 4].
 After graduation you can be employed as an apprentice by a builder or building contractor to complete your trade qualification.
 Within the industry you could enter as an apprentice in residential construction, commercial construction or associated trades within the construction industry (truss making, framing fabrication).

 Your study pathway could progress onto:

 NZ Certificate in Carpentry [Level 4], NZ Certificate in Construction Trades (Supervisor) [Level 4], NZ Certificate in Construction (Main Contract Supervisor) [Level 5].

 - NCEA Level 1 (including NCEA L1 Maths and English) or an equivalent qualification

 Non-Standard Entry Criteria

-- Successful completion of The NZ Certificate in Foundation Skills (Allied Trades) [Level 2], or the National Certificate in Building, Construction and Allied Trades Skills [Level 2] and successful completion of the alternative academic entry test, OR
+- Successful completion of the NZ Certificate in Building, Construction and Allied Trades Skills [Level 3] and successful completion of the alternative academic entry test; or

 - Successful interview with a member of the academic staff and successful completion of the alternative academic entry test.